If you find this software useful, please consider making a donation to help us continue to provide and support quality products like this.

 - Vertex skinning, also often referred to as bone rigging, allowing soft-body meshes to be realistically deformed based on the movement of an underlying skeleton constructed of bones and joints.

-- Automatic shadowing using shadow volumes.
+- Automatic shadowing of models using shadow volumes.

 - Collision detection between nodes.